suterma/replayer-pwa/public/pdfjs/README.md

 The following changes have been made:

--   The viewer.html has been slightly simplified, removing password handling
+-   The viewer.html has been slightly simplified, hiding some elements via CSS
--   The viewer.css has been slightly simplified, removing password handling